jesuseliasalba/PROYECTO6-API-REST/README.md

 ```
 npm run seed
 ```
+> [!CAUTION]

-`Beware that this last script deletes everything in the database.`
+> Beware that this last script deletes everything in the database.

 ## Structure: